Blog

 The Truth About Overnight Newborn Care: Debunking Myths About Night Doulas

 Overnight newborn care is often misunderstood.
 It makes sense because there are so many terms for this type of support from newborn care specialist to night nanny to baby nurse.
-The term “postpartum doula” has also only recently become widely used.
-Parents also hear conflicting stories: some say night nannies sleep when the baby sleeps, […]
+And while term “doula” dates back to ancient times, it has only recently become widely used in the US.
+Parents also hear conflicting stories: some […]